 We have over 300 volunteers who take on many different tasks.
 We couldn’t provide our services without them.
 Below you will find information on some of our roles.
 However, do get in touch if you have a skill that you feel our clients or charity could benefit from.

 BANK RECEPTIONISTS – Welcoming our clients to the clinic and general receptionist duties.
 It is a very busy role and you must be very familiar with computer systems as all the bookings are done this way.
 However, you will be given full training.
 Although it can be hectic with clients coming and going, the phone ringing and bookings being made, it is an extremely rewarding role.
 This role is based at the Longmead Centre, Sefton Road, Epsom.

 Foot Clinic Opening Hours:

-COMMUNITY COMPANIONS – Many of our clients lose confidence in going out and our Community Companions are them to support them on occasional trips where they would prefer to be with someone.
-This may involve accompanying clients to day centres, clubs, shopping for clothes or presents, going out for a walk or for tea, being at home with them when a trades person visits to quote or do work.
+Many of our clients lose confidence in going out and our Community Companions can accompany them on occasional trips where they would prefer not to go alone.
+These trips may be to day centres, clubs, shopping for clothes or presents, going out for a walk or for tea.
+Clients may also want someone to be at home with them when a trades person visits to quote or do work.
 This maybe a one-off arrangement or a short project over several weeks.